Time-reversal and PT symmetry breaking in non-Hermitian field theories: Exceptional points, Non-Hermitian dynamics, and symmetry breaking

 Notably, these features crucially rely on the mode coalescence, $\hat{e}_1(0) =\hat{e}_0(0)$, at the CEP.
 To see this, we consider, for comparison, again a conventional critical transition, where a single eigenmode becomes unstable while there is no co-aligning of eigenmodes.
 We define a transformation $\{\hat{e}_0,\hat{e}_1,\hat{e}_2,\dots,\,\hat{e}_{N-1}\}\rightarrow\{\hat{e}_0,\hat{e}_\perp,\hat{e}_2',\dots,\hat{e}'_{N-1}\}$, where this time, $\hat{e}_\perp$ is the unique unit vector that lies in the plane spanned by $\hat{e}_0$ and $\hat{e}_1$ and is perpendicular to $\hat{e}_0$.
 Following the same procedure as for the CEP above, we find that, up to leading order in $\lambda_1$, the transformed linear operator takes the form

 with

 Hence, also in this case, there is in general a coupling between unstable modes and the Goldstone mode.
-However, in sharp contrast to the above results, the coupling coefficient $k_0$ now \textit{vanishes at the transition}.
-Hence, there is no noise amplification and no $\mathcal{PT}$ symmetry breaking.
+However, in sharp contrast to the above results for the CEP, the coupling coefficient $k_0$ \textit{vanishes at the transition}, for a conventional critical point.
+Hence, there is no noise amplification and no $\mathcal{PT}$ symmetry breaking in this case.